croquet/croquet-react/docs/tutorials/2 React Music Box.md

 }
 ```

 The view side logic is written in the `MusicBoxField` component.
-For the view to rerender without having to wait for a network round trip, the component has a state called `viewBalls`, which is "almost" the copy of the model's `balls`, except that modifications occur in the local view is included.
+For the view to rerender without having to wait for a network round trip, the component has a state called `viewBalls`, which is "almost" the copy of the model's `balls`, except that modifications occur in the local view are included.
 Because balls may be added and deleted, the data structure is a `Map`, but to obey React's state update rule, we wrap it in an object.

 ```
  const [viewBalls, setViewBalls]